SharePoint/sp-dev-provisioning-templates/tenant/SP-Starter-Kit/README.md

 SharePoint Starter Kit applies following sites:

-- Creates 3 different site collections - landing hub site and two sub site colletions associated on the hub site
+- Creates 3 different site collections - landing hub site and two sub site collections associated on the hub site
 - Installation of custom SharePoint Framework solution with 17 additional web parts and 7 SharePoint Framework extensions
 - Custom Site Designs which are visible in the out-of-the-box site creation process
 - Custom tenant themes, which are applied to the created site collections